 I grew up in an old Quaker town called Whittier in Southern California.
 For college, I attended the University of Southern California where I wanted to be an English major, but my family convinced me to become an accountant so I could help run a family business.
 I spent the next few decades trying to get back to writing instead of balancing budgets.
-After leaving the family business in 2008, I started a foundation focusing on global poverty issues, particularly their effect of children.
+After leaving the family business in 2008, I started a foundation focusing on global poverty issues, particularly their effect on children.
 I pursued a Masters Degree in Diplomacy and took several field visits with UNICEF, visiting schools around the world.
 After seeing the importance of education and literacy in the battle to end extreme poverty, I began to shift the focus of my foundation to improving and supporting literacy efforts.
 In 2009 I was invited to teach a course on social entrepreneurship at Chapman University and joined the full-time faculty for the next five years.
 Along the way, my passion for literacy and children came together when my 12-year-old son Alex challenged me to write a book he could read.
 I began writing the Legends of Orkney book series and haven’t stopped writing since that day.
 My picture book The Coal Thief is based on stories from my father’s life growing up in Pennsylvania at the turn of the century.
-I have a new picture book available now titled The Santa Thief and the last book in the Legends of Orkney series, The Raven God, is available now.
+I have a new picture book titled The Circus Thief that is available now, and the first book in a spinoff of the Legends of Orkney series, The Blue Witch, is also available now.